 • Parent-teacher in term 1

-• Student Led with parents in term 2 at the Celebration of learning day
+• Student-led with parents in term 3 at the Celebration of Learning day.

 The purpose of these conferences is to share information about student progress and to set targets for further development.
-Mid year targets are set with students and shared with parents at the celebration of learning day.
+Mid-year targets are set for reading, writing, Maths and learning behaviours.
+These are shared with parents at the parent-teacher conference in term 2.

-The Celebration of learning day takes place in term 2.
+The Celebration of Learning day takes place /in term 3.
 It is an opportunity for students to share their learning with their parents in the regular learning environment.

 The Celebration of Learning Day consists of;

-The day is organised into three 100 minute sessions with 10 families at each session.
-Each session includes 10 minutes for sharing targets with parents, teachers and students.
+The day is organised into six 60 minute sessions with 5 families at each session.

 The portfolio is: